top of page

 • Tier 2 – Evidence that wild populations are threatened by trade, but impacts on wild populations are not as urgent or severe as in Tier 1.

-The list is updated annually as new evidence on conservation status or taxonomy arises.
+The list is updated regularly as new evidence on conservation status or taxonomy arises.

-Tier 1 - Urgently impacted by trade; high conservation priority
+Tier 1 - Significantly impacted by trade; high conservation priority

 COMMON NAME SCIENTIFIC NAME EXPLANATION & RELEVANT REFERENCES